Digital Learning –

 Introducing Digital Learning

 While the world was picking up pace in adopting digital technologies in every way possible, the Covid-19 pandemic jumped in as a catalyst and took the digital transformation to a whole new level.
-Going digital went from being an opportunity to grow to be a necessity for survival!
+Going digital went from being an opportunity to grow to being a necessity for survival!
 And the L&D industry responded to this by accelerating technology adoption within the industry.

 And the result?
 It can be well felt in the increased adoption of digital learning, VILT, microlearning, gamification, and blended learning.

-What is Digital Learning
+What is Digital Learning?

 A subset of online learning, digital learning involves the application of several practices including adaptive learning, virtual training, blended learning, mobile learning, and personalized learning.